PreethaSaha/Lorentzian-Fit-kit/README.md

 1. [Constant](https://github.com/PreethaSaha/Lorentzian-Fit-kit/blob/main/LorentzFit.py)
 2. [Cubic](https://github.com/PreethaSaha/Lorentzian-Fit-kit/blob/main/LorentzFit_cubic.py)

+The above codes are designed to find a true Loretzian peak/dip and also handle noisy data by easily customisable parameters.

 ## Input Data Format:

 The input data should contain two columns of equal length: one for the independent variable X (e.g., wavelength, frequency) and another for the corresponding dependent variable Y (e.g., intensity, amplitude).